calebemachado/booking-api/README.md

     ./mvnw test
 ```

-Remember that we are using H2 database, it won't hold you data after the app closes or restart.
+- Obs1.: Remember that we are using H2 database, it won't hold you data after the app closes or restart.
+- Obs2.: For some integration tests that rely on dates, they can fail because of the usage of `LocalDateTime.now()`.
+Given some limitations with H2, it was not effective the usage of functions like `NOW()` direct on the insertions of mock data.
+To fix that, just verify which tests failed and look for mock .sql files inside test/resouces/database folder, changing the dates.

 ## API Documentation